Invention Secrecy Act: World War I and II background

-In 1940, the Patent Office and the military created the Army and Navy Patent Advisory Board, later renamed the Armed Services Patent Advisory Board, to advise on secrecy determinations.
+In 1940, the United States Patent and Trademark Office (USPTO) and the military created the Army and Navy Patent Advisory Board, later renamed the Armed Services Patent Advisory Board, to advise on secrecy determinations.
 Secrecy orders were intended to last two years beginning July 1, 1940, yet they remained in force for the rest of the war.
 Through World War II alone, at least 11,000 inventions were submitted for classification review, and other research found that about 8,475 inventions were actually placed under secrecy—roughly 75 percent of all new inventions reviewed during that period, when more than 20,000 total patents were screened.

-After World War II, the Commissioner lifted most secrecy orders in 1945, rescinding more than 6,500 patents, though several hundred remained in place on national security grounds.
+The Commissioner lifted most secrecy orders in 1945, rescinding more than 6,500 patents, though several hundred remained in place on national security grounds.
 After 1945, the USPTO rescinded 6,575 wartime secrecy orders, but by 1951 the number of active orders had climbed back to nearly 2,400, reflecting Cold War concerns.
 By 1951, the backlog of secrecy orders had grown to nearly 2,400 pending applications.